What is digital engagement? + Customer engagement strategies

 What is digital engagement?

-Digital customer engagement is all the ways a customer interacts with your business, and how you interact with them.
-Think of it like this: it’s all of the digital touchpoints your customer has with your brand, including email, social media, and even your website.
+Digital customer engagement is all the ways a customer interacts with your business via technology, and how you interact with them.
+Think of it like this: it’s all of the digital interactions your customer has with your brand, including email, social media, and even your website.
 These experiences work together to build (or hurt) your relationships with your customers.

 Why is digital customer engagement important?